Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 2. at boot, cellular network is off, although it is on in settings GUI.
 Need to manually turn Mobile Data off and on again.
 3. Virtual keyboard, except for "terminal" other keyboard layouts interpret some combinations as commands, e.g. SHIFT+c => backspace, not capital C (!).
 4. **VERY ANNOYING!** Sound (input and output) is sometimes completely dead (need to restart phone or, sometimes, just Pulseaudio is enough) (when trying to play sound it then fails with _"Failed to create sink input: sink is suspended"_)
 5. Turning off wifi in settings and on again, does not find any wifi networks until system reboot.
-This happens everytime.
+This seem to happen everytime.
 6. LED is often blinking but unclear why, where is notification?
 Also sometimes I get notification which just says it should enter suspend now?
 7. Notifications doesn't keep time: if you get a notification and suspend for X hours, it will just say you just got a notification 1m (or w-e) ago on screen. i.e., suspended time is not counted.
 8. After pairing Bluetooth headphones, how to play sound there and not speakers?